 The main requirements are

-- Additionally, 3 tests will need to be taken in Phuket, we can arrange these as part of your holiday package
+• Additionally, three tests will need to be taken in Phuket; we can arrange these as part of your holiday package

-At present travellers must enter Phuket internationally – i.e. they cannot enter via Bangkok.
-However, this is likely to change soon with a dedicated terminal being set up in Bangkok for transits.
+At present, travellers must enter Phuket or Samui internationally – i.e. they cannot enter via Bangkok.
+However, this is likely to change soon, with a dedicated terminal set up in Bangkok for transits.

 Thai Airways have introduced a new direct flight from London to Phuket specifically for the sandbox programme.
 You can also travel with Singapore Airlines via Singapore.